Which Of These Statements Is True About Xml

 Best Practices for Working with XML

-To maximize the benefits of XML, it's important to follow best practices:
+To maximize the benefits of XML, don't forget to follow best practices:

 • Use meaningful tag names: Choose tag names that clearly describe the data being represented.

-• Keep XML documents well-formed: Ensure that all elements are properly nested and closed.
+• Keep XML documents well-formed: confirm that all elements are properly nested and closed.

 • Validate XML documents: Use a DTD or schema to validate XML documents and ensure consistency.